Videocon Industries reports ₹24,104.41 million loss for Q2FY25

 The powers of the board of directors stand suspended and are vested with the Resolution Professional.
 Trading in the company’s securities has been suspended on BSE and NSE since June 16, 2021.
 The Resolution Professional has filed applications with the National Company Law Tribunal (NCLT) under Section 19 of the IBC seeking cooperation from promoters and erstwhile management to provide necessary data.
 The financial results have been prepared on a best-effort basis using available data.

-What is the expected timeline for the National Company Law Tribunal (NCLT) to rule on the Resolution Professional's applications seeking cooperation from former promoters?
+What is the expected timeline for the National Company Law Tribunal (NCLT) to rule on the Resolution Professional's applications for cooperation from former management?

 How will the inability to verify asset valuations impact the potential bids from resolution applicants during the liquidation or insolvency process?

-Given the auditor's disclaimer and negative net worth, what are the prospects for the company's survival as a going concern versus a likely move towards liquidation?
+Given the auditor's disclaimer and negative net worth, what are the likely scenarios for the company's future: liquidation or a successful corporate debt restructuring?

 dislike